openfoodfacts/openfoodfacts-auth/README.md

 Then use `docker compose up -d --build` to build and run the container.

 To see how a user logs in you can navigate to: http://localhost:5600/realms/open-products-facts/account/#/

+# Tests

+We use Playwright to test the Keycloak user interface and styling.
+We recommend using the "Playwright Test for VSCode" plugin.

 # Major Workstreams